vladlu/the-guide/readme.txt

                                                 [ left ]
                                                 [ right ]

-  the-guide-url                               url                                Post Meta the-guide-steps                             steps                              Post Meta the-guide-steps-content                     stepsContent                       Post Meta custom-css                                  customCSS                          Option (the-guide-settings)    Custom CSS applied to all tours.
+  custom-css                                  customCSS                          Option (the-guide-settings)    Custom CSS that is applied to all tours.

 ___________________________________________________________________________________________________________